inferno-framework/inferno-reference-server/README.md

 - Use `docker-compose up` to run the server.
 The database has to initialize its data directory the first time it runs (or if its data has been deleted).
 If an error occurs on the initial `docker-compose up`, shut it down with `docker-compose down` and restart the server with `docker-compose up` again.
 This is a known issue that occurs when the server attempts to connect to the database before it it finished initializing.
 - `gem install httparty` to install the upload scripts dependencies.
-- `ruby upload.rb` will upload the US Core resources.
+- `bundle exec ruby upload.rb` will upload the US Core resources.

 ## Resetting the server

-You can delete the server's data with `rm -rf fhir-pgdata`.
+You can delete the server's data with `docker volume rm inferno-reference-server_fhir-pgdata`.
 The server must be restarted after this.

 ## Creating Final Docker Images